CJimmyy/devOps-Labs/README.md

 # Kubernetes / Storage-Kubernetes Module

-It is a web application web application exposing REST API that count how many times an user visit the web page and stores it in Redis database
+It is a web application web application

 ## Functionality

 1. Start a web server
-2. Count how many times the page is visited

 ## Installation